src-d/blog/content/post/handshakes_pagerank.md

 #### Who is the most important on GitHub?

 [Ryan Baumann aka ryanfb](https://github.com/ryanfb)!
-He is actually a good example how to study how GitHub's cache works (spoiler: it invalidates after some time).
+He is eventually a good example how to study how GitHub's cache works (spoiler: it invalidates after some time).